-Intensive In-Home Services are designed to strengthen family functioning and sustainability.
-This training, based on the requirements as set forth by the North Carolina Division of Mental Health, Developmental Disabilities, and Substance Abuse vices, will present the all the components required for participants to deliver Intensive In-Home Services.
+This training is designed to strengthen family functioning and sustainability, based on the requirements as set forth by the North Carolina Division of Mental Health, Developmental Disabilities, and Substance Abuse.
+The training will present all the components required for participants to deliver intensive in-home services.